 This Razor E200 has a recommended age of 13 years and above.
 Having said this, there are reviews of much younger children using this scooter, so again it really is down to individual judgement as the age group the scooter is suitable for.

-It has a bigger frame than the E100 but smaller than the E300, it's a good size for older children around about 11 and 12 years old.
+It has a bigger frame than the E100, a good size for older children around about 11 and 12 years old.

 It's features include a rechargeable 24V battery which allows the scooter to go up to speeds of up to 12mph / 19km/h.
 Like the E100, the charge time is lengthy, with approximately 12 hours required.

 It's easy to operate with a twist-grip acceleration control and a hand operated rear brake.
 The scooter has one speed, and no variable acceleration.

 No kick start is required.
 Hop on the scooter and off you go!

 The E200 has two 8 inch pneumatic tyres (as opposed to just the front wheel on the E100) so offers a smooth and comfortable ride.
 Although it's not really designed for off road, the air filled tyres will give a more cushioned ride over uneven surfaces when needed.
 It has an all steel frame and fork and a high-torque chain driven motor

 Budget Electric Scooter